iic-jku/osic-multitool/README.md

 Instructions for the setup of the efabless.com Caravel SoC harness can be found at https://github.com/efabless/caravel_user_project/blob/main/docs/source/roundtrip.rst.

-In the directory `caravel_setup` a script can be found to setup the environment variables as needed with:
+In the directory `caravel_setup` a script can be found to set up the environment variables as needed with:

 ```shell
 source ./iic-init-caravel.sh